-Additionally, housing in the NYC Is extremely pricey.
+Additionally, housing in NYC is extremely pricey.
 If you don't live on campus, it can be very difficult to find an affordable place to live.
 You may end up having to live far from campus or in an undesirable location.
-As of 2021, the average rent of a one bedroom apartment within 10 miles of NYC was $3,805 per month.
+As of 2022, the average rent of a one bedroom apartment within 10 miles of NYC was $2,059 per month.

 NYC Can Feel Overwhelming